It Taix a Village: Saving A Legacy Business and Place

 The Taix family has owned and operated Taix French restaurant since it opened in its original location in Downtown Los Angeles in 1927.
 This legacy business has been in its current location since 1962.
 Some of Taix’s employees have been with the restaurant for over forty years.
 Recently the Taix family sold the property to the Holland Partner Group (HPG).

-In May 2020, HPG unveiled new project plans that call for the demolition of the existing Taix building.
+In May 2020, the HPG unveiled new project plans that call for the demolition of the existing Taix building.
 As proposed, a six-story housing development with 170 apartments (86% market rate) and a 220-space parking garage will replace the current building and surface parking lot.
 Ground-floor retail is offered included a small space where the Taix restaurant operation might reopen.

 The Conservancy had been in communication with the owner of the restaurant and representatives from HPG seeking to redevelop the site for some time.
 At the time there was serious consideration and schematics developed by the owner that retained a portion of Taix as part of the proposed new development.
 However, we have not been a part of the latest planning process and proposed project design.

 In addition to standing up for historic places, the Conservancy strongly supports increased density and new housing when it makes sense, especially if much-needed affordable housing is provided.
-In this case it is a "lose-lose" proposition as the proposed project provides minimal affordable housing, the design and density achieved is underwhelming, and it needlessly demolishes a longtime legacy business building and neighborhood landmark.
+In this case, it is a "lose-lose" proposition as the proposed project provides minimal affordable housing, the design and density achieved is underwhelming, and it needlessly demolishes a longtime legacy business building and neighborhood landmark.

-The proposal to bring the Taix business back and include as part of the new development is appreciated and acknowledged, though it is not the same as preserving the existing historic place where people have created and formed longtime memories and associations.
+The proposal to bring the Taix business back and include it as part of the new development is appreciated and acknowledged, though it is not the same as preserving the existing historic place where people have created and formed longtime memories and associations.
 It will be a new Taix experience and loss of the current, historic place.
 Our current understanding also is there is no legal mechanism to ensure this is mandated to occur as part of the development approval process.

 In response to the proposed project, the Friends of Taix has formed to press for a preservation-based alternative that maintains the Taix building.

 Taix has been identified as eligible for local listing by SurveyLA under the theme of Commercial Identity, representing a long-standing commercial presence in Echo Park.
-The Conservancy also commissioned an independent analysis which concurred it eligible as a historic resource.
+The Conservancy commissioned an independent analysis which also concurred it eligible as a historic resource.
 The owner, Holland Partner Group (HPG), has also reached this same conclusion, determining it an eligible historic resource.

 Taix is an important legacy business in L.A.
 The challenge is how to provide new housing without losing the authentic Taix that so many Angelenos know and love—a place they are tied to through personal experiences.